Caring for a child

 4. Get help at home

 Your care role might leave you less time to do everything around the house, and you might need extra help at home.
-There are many services that can help you, from providing meals to cleaning and making home repairs.
+There are services that can help you, from providing meals to cleaning and making home repairs.

 You can get a wide range of equipment to help with moving, communicating with or looking after the person you care for.
 You can even make changes to your home to help them move around and do things for themselves.